 I used to read people’s dreamy stories to more freedom and success, all the time, and I would think the same thing.
 Like– yeah, well, they’re special.

-They have fill in the blank: someone paying their bills, way better hair, or they have that no-fear thing, that I just don’t.
+They have… [fill in the blank]: all the answers, someone paying their bills, way better hair, or they have that no-fear thing, that I just don’t.

 Or, they knew something that I didn’t.

-Well, let me tell you something that I wish I knew then: those thoughts in itself, is something worth digging into.
+Well, let me tell you something that I wish I knew then: those thoughts in itself, are something worth digging into.

 Of lower-level thinking.